 It is important to communicate to the beneficiaries, in the document setting out the conditions for support, the exact requirements for substantiating the declared expenditure and the specific output or outcome to be reached.

 Therefore, simplified cost options have to be defined ex-ante and must be included for example in the call for proposals or at the latest in the document setting out the conditions for support.
-The relevant methods and conditions should be incorporated in the national eligibility rules applicable to the programme.
+The relevant methods and conditions should be incorporated in the national eligibility rules applicable to the programme either at national or regional level or specific to the particular programme.
 It also means that once the standard scales of unit cost and the rate or the amount (in the case of lump sums) are established, they cannot be changed during or after the implementation of an operation to compensate for an increase in costs or underutilisation of the available budget.

-Given that the simplified cost options have to be defined in advance, a retroactive application for operations that are already being implemented on the basis of real costs, in principle, should be avoided and would imply an important workload for the national authorities in order to ensure equal treatment between beneficiaries. , in the case of multiannual operations it is possible to settle the accounts and the corresponding activities of the operation after a first part of the operation has been carried out and then to introduce the option of flat rate financing, standard scales of unit costs or lump sums for the remaining part/period of the operation.
-In such cases, the period for which real costs are declared should be clearly separated from the period for which costs are declared on the basis of simplified cost options, in order to avoid project costs being declared under both systems and double declaration.
+Given that the simplified cost options have to be defined in advance, a retroactive application for operations that are already being implemented on the basis of real costs should be avoided and would entail a significant workload for the national authorities in order to ensure equal treatment between beneficiaries.

+Exceptionally, in the case of multiannual operations it is possible to settle the accounts and the corresponding activities of the operation after a first part of the operation has been carried out and then to introduce the option of flat rate financing, standard scales of unit costs or lump sums for the remaining part/period of the operation.
+In such cases, the period for which real costs are declared should be clearly separated from the period for which costs are declared on the basis of simplified cost options, in order to avoid project costs being declared twice.

 A fair, equitable and verifiable calculation method